 - The individual is not waiting/open to or does not have access to another psychology team.

-The Learning Disabilities Clinical Psychological Therapies can be contacted at:
+The Learning Disabilities Clinical Psychological Therapies is located at:

 Referrals for people with a learning disability may be made by GPs and members of community learning disability teams direct to the Learning Disability Clinical Psychology Service, Falkirk Community Hospital, Majors Loan, Falkirk, FK1 5QE, which serves both hospital and community patients.